MEtooHARD/goshxt/README.md

 # goshxt

+### Major Update (2025/12)
+made packages for WIN/Mac/Linux no installation of Node.js needed just start with single click

+---

 ### Major Update
 - Added straight log message for most of the events/stages.
 - Calls the add course function directly, it should be much faster than ever.